ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/create_new_id_state.rst

             ControlFlags.enableStateID=boolean(0);
          end

 #.
-Add a superstate to the new state-flow.
+Add a superstate to the new Stateflow.
 #.
-Add a empty state next to the ``super state``.
+Add an empty state next to the ``super state``.
 This will work as the ``idle state``.
 #.
 Copy the transitions between the ``idle state`` and the ``super state`` from a different ``ID-state`` and adjust them according to the new state name.
-OfflineID and OnlineID states do have different transition conditions, so be wary, from which state you copy these.
+OfflineID and OnlineID states do have different transition conditions, so be wary of which state you copy these.
 #.
 Copy the ``initParams`` and the ``reset_FOC_output`` (if the struct :ref:`uz_Controller_parameters_struct` is used) and adjust them accordingly.
 #.
 Now you can create substates in the ``super state`` and fill them with functionality/code.

    .. image:: ../images/stateID.png

 #.
 If the :ref:`uz_Controller_parameters_struct` is used, add its corresponding ``From`` block to the FOC subsystem and adjust the code inside the function ``Busselector`` accordingly.
 #.
-After the in- and output signals are connected, right-click on the new stateflow.
+After the in- and output signals are connected, right-click on the new Stateflow.

    * Go to `Subsystem & Model references` .
    * Go to `Convert To` .
    * Go to `Referenced Model...` .
    * Now save the newly created state-subsystem in the ``../Subsystem`` folder and give it an appropriate name (i.e. StateID_ref.slx).
-     The ``_ref`` appendix to the name is important, otherwise Matlab gets confused with the names during code-generation.
+     The ``_ref`` appendix to the name is important; otherwise, Matlab gets confused with the names during code generation.

 #.
 It should look similar to this.

     .. image:: ../images/inputs_outputs3.png

 #.
-Add a new switch for the new stateflow to the already existing ones.
+Add a new switch for the new Stateflow to the already existing ones.

 Changes in the UltraZohm software
 =================================

-After code generating the stateflow the following changes have to be made in the UltraZohm software repository.
+After code generation of the Stateflow, the following changes must be made in the UltraZohm software repository.

 #.
 Create a new subfolder in the ``Baremetal/src/uz/uz_ParameterID`` folder with the appropriate name.
 #.
 Copy the code generated .h and .c file into this folder and rename them to ``StateID_codegen.c/h``.